Loading...

 🐑

 Your Great Pyrenees is a giant dog averaging around 55 kg.
 Lamb is rich in fat and rarely allergenic, making it a solid muscle-meat base for a BARF diet.
 Its rich profile delivers high energy density, ideal for active dogs or dogs gaining weight.
 Lamb is one of the least allergenic proteins — an excellent choice for sensitive skin or gut.
 Use the calculator below to get the exact daily ration in grams, adapted to age, activity level, and neuter status.
-Giant breeds like the Great Pyrenees require special care: use a raised bowl and split meals into at least 2 feedings to reduce gastric torsion (bloat) risk.
-Their growth period extends to 18–24 months, demanding prolonged nutritional monitoring as recommended by NRC 2006 guidelines.
+Giant breeds like the Great Pyrenees need special care around gastric dilatation-volvulus (GDV/bloat): split the ration into 2-3 meals per day, feed from a floor-level bowl — Glickman et al. 2000 (JAVMA, n=1,637 dogs, https://pubmed.ncbi.nlm.nih.gov/11128539/) found that raised bowls actually INCREASE GDV risk in large and giant breeds, contrary to popular belief — and avoid intense exercise 1 hour before and 2 hours after meals.
+Their growth period extends to 18–24 months, demanding prolonged nutritional monitoring as recommended by NRC 2006 guidelines (https://nap.nationalacademies.org/catalog/10668/).

 | 🥩 Muscle meat (70%) | 962g |